Non-Linearity-Free prediction of the growth-rate $f\sigma_8$ using Convolutional Neural Networks: Introduction

-This approach has also led to the creation of several $f\sigma_8(z)$ data set compilations, see for example, Refs.~\cite{sagredo2018internal,Nesseris:2017vor,Kazantzidis:2018jtb} and references therein, where the data have an explicit dependence on the cosmology used.
-Even though this can be somewhat easily corrected for via an Alcock-Paczynski (AP) type correction \cite{Nesseris:2017vor}, the second issue of the model dependence on the non-linear power spectrum is more insidious as all models used are phenomenological, and thus far, there is no way to correct for that a posteriori.
+This approach has also created several $f\sigma_8(z)$ dataset compilations; see, for example, Refs.~\cite{sagredo2018internal, Nesseris:2017vor, Kazantzidis:2018jtb} and references therein, where the data explicitly depend on the cosmology used.
+This can be somewhat easily corrected via an Alcock-Paczynski (AP) type correction~\cite{Nesseris:2017vor}, but the second issue of the model dependence on the non-linear power spectrum is more insidious as all models used are phenomenological, and thus far, there is no way to correct for that a posteriori.

-One approach which has been recently proposed to extract cosmological parameters in a theory-agnostic manner is via ML and, in particular, by training Convolutional Neural Networks (CNNs) on N-body simulations and then extracting the parameters from the LSS statistics \cite{Lazanu:2021tdl}.
-This approach was also further expanded to also extract the cosmological density and velocity fields from N-body simulations \cite{Wu:2023wmj,Qin:2023dew}.
-These ML approaches have the main advantages that after the original training has occurred, any subsequent evaluations are practically instantaneous, and more importantly, they allow for extracting the quantities of interest with minimal assumptions.
+One approach that has been recently proposed to extract cosmological parameters in a theory-agnostic manner is via ML techniques, in particular, by training Convolutional Neural Networks (CNNs) on N-body simulations and then extracting the parameters from the LSS statistics~\cite{Lazanu:2021tdl}.
+This approach was also further expanded to extract the cosmological density and velocity fields from N-body simulations~\cite{Wu:2023wmj,Qin:2023dew}.
+These ML methods have the main advantage that after the original training has occurred, any subsequent evaluations are practically instantaneous, and more importantly, they allow for extracting the quantities of interest without assuming a specific functional form for the power spectrum.

-In this work, we aim to extract and compare the growth-rate $f\sigma_8$ quantity by leveraging ML techniques, in particular by training a CNN directly on N-body simulations at different redshift bins and also on the power spectrum of these simulations.
-For comparison, we also calculated the estimated errors of $f\sigma_8$ for an ideal survey corresponding to our simulations.
-Thus, while we do not avoid the cosmological model dependence, we avoid the assumption of the modeling of the non-linear power spectrum.
+Therefore, in this work, we aim to extract and compare the growth-rate $f\sigma_8$ by leveraging ML techniques.
+We implemented and trained a CNN directly on N-body simulations at different redshift bins and also, on the power spectrum of these simulations.
+While we do not steer clear of the cosmological model premise, we refrain from assuming the modelling of the non-linear power spectrum.

+Lastly, let us clarify that, even if one could measure a dark matter (DM) density map, the analysis would not be as direct and useful as the one with $f\sigma_8$ measurements in the end.
+The reason is that while the DM density map serves as a valuable tool, model comparison, e.g. $\Lambda$CDM versus $f(R)$, is typically conducted using $f\sigma_8$, which essentially compresses the same information.
+Therefore, having predictions for $f\sigma_8$ in a manner as model-independent as possible is highly desirable.
+An approximate analogy is found in the Planck CMB maps at the pixel level.
+While these maps are useful for analysis and contain comprehensive cosmological data, parameter inference and model selection are primarily based on the angular power spectra.